OpenECAD: An Efficient Visual Language Model for Editable 3D-CAD Design

 \subsubsection{Scoring Algorithm for Evaluating Outputs}

 To assess the generative capability of our model, we designed a scoring algorithm.
-First, the algorithm verifies if the generated code can be executed directly by the API operator to create a model.
-If it cannot run, it scores 0 points.
-If it can run, we then use a visual language model (such as GPT-4o) to compare the generated model's view with the target input, evaluating each basic feature.
-Each basic feature corresponds to a 2D loop.
+The algorithm verifies if the generated code can be executed directly by the API operator to create a model, the accuracy of curve operations, the accuracy of the number of loops, and provides a comprehensive score for the loops.
 We separately evaluate the loops in the 2D sketches during the modeling process to ensure precise assessment, as these loops may or may not be considered a single sketch during modeling.
 We score the results based on executability and the correctness of the 3D shapes (see Table~\ref{tab:score_tab}).

-We score the results based on executability and the correctness of the 3D shapes (see Table~\ref{tab:score_tab}).
-Each Loop-Extrusion pair is considered a basic 3D shape.
-If the number of generated Loop-Extrusion pairs is insufficient, points will be deducted proportionally.
-For each Loop-Extrusion pair, we score based on the reference plane position of the 2D sketch, the extrusion operation, and the drawing of the 2D loop.
+For the comprehensive scoring of loops, we first check if the two loops are completely identical, meaning the types and order of the curves are exactly the same, and assign a score of 100.
+If not, the score is recorded as 90\% of the curve accuracy.
 The specific calculation method is shown in the following formula.